jackocnr/intl-tel-input/README.md

 ```

 **setNumber**
-Insert a number, and update the selected flag accordingly. _Note that by default, if `nationalMode` is enabled it will try to use national formatting._
+Insert a number, and update the selected flag accordingly. _Note that if `formatOnDisplay` is enabled, this will attempt to format the number according to the `nationalMode` option._
 ```js
 $("#phone").intlTelInput("setNumber", "+447733123456");
 ```